praveen-prog/reltiosqlchatbot/README.md

 pip install -r requirements.txt

+Run python3 apicsvcall01.py for each entity type API call.
+Once completed,run python3 apicsvcal02.py

-Wheneve new table is added,helper.py need to be added with that table name for query.
+Note: Wheneve new table is added,helper.py need to be added with that table name for query.

-reltioconn-4.py need to run  at last to copy the DB to src directory